MaximusV/d1workshop/setup.rst

 Simply open a terminal and run the following commands.
 On Linux::

-    screen /dev/ttyUSB0 115200
+    sudo screen /dev/ttyUSB0 115200

 On MacOS::

     screen /dev/tty.SLAB_USBtoUART 115200

+On Mac you might find the name is something other than '.SLAB_USBtoUART' so just disconnect the board, do `ls /dev/tty*`, reconnect the board and `ls` again to spot the difference.

+You should get a blank screen and if you hit enter a few times, you should see the usual python REPL prompt '>>>'.
+You might see some gibberish characters or get a SyntaxError when you first connect, that is just the initial serial connection.
 To exit screen, press ctrl+A and then capital K.

 Windows